davepinch/pinchy.cc/content/camera-roll/2015/08/2015-08-13-leaning-tree-in-capitol-hill.md

 caption: "A tree is tightly curved downward like an upside-down J. In the background is a house and silver RV, and in front a man is walking on the sidewalk."
 picture: content/camera-roll/2015/08/2015-08-13-leaning-tree-in-capitol-hill/20150813_161947552_iOS.jpg
 thumbnail: content/camera-roll/2015/08/2015-08-13-leaning-tree-in-capitol-hill/20150813_161947552_iOS-thumbnail.jpg
-related: Capitol Hill, Seattle (en.wikipedia.org)
+related: Capitol Hill, Seattle (Wikipedia)
 type: picture
 when: 2015-08-13
 tags: